Western Suburbs Magpies: 1980s

 John Ribot, a winger for Wests, was the top try-scorer for the 1980 season.
 In 1983 the NSWRFL attempted to expel Wests from the competition, but a prolonged legal battle to keep their spot ensued, unlike the Newtown Jets who did not compete that year.
 Richard Conti appeared against New South Wales Rugby League bosses John Quayle and Colin Love in 1985, successfully advocating to keep the embattled club in the competition.
 He was later appointed the chairman of the NSWRL Judiciary.

 Eventually, Wests relocated to Campbelltown in 1987.
 Ironically, this was where Newtown had unsuccessfully tried to move to four years earlier.
+The move to Campbelltown did not change the clubs fortunes immediately with Western Suburbs finishing last in 1987 and 1988.
+The 1980s proved to be a tough time for the club with Wests claiming four wooden spoons throughout the decade and finishing second last on two occasions.

 1990s

 Wests began a rebuilding process in the late 1980s and early 1990s.
 Laurie Freier started the 1988 Winfield Cup season as the club's coach but was replaced during the season by John Bailey.

 The club made the semi-finals in 1991 and 1992 under coach Warren Ryan.
 Wests were NSWRL Club Champions in 1991 when all three grades made the semi-finals.
 The team also made it to the pre-season Challenge Cup final in 1993 but was beaten by a star-studded Canberra side.

 The club then slipped down the ladder and the coaching reins were handed over to caretaker Wayne Ellis.
 The decision to appoint Tommy Raudonikis as coach for the start of the 1995 season sent a shot of adrenaline into the club.
 Raudonikis took the Magpies to the finals in 1996.
 However the club could not compete in the player market in 1997 thanks to the Super League war which saw players' contracts soar sky high to unsustainable levels.

 In 1998 and 1999, a Magpie team filled with many unknown players struggled to be competitive and twice received the wooden spoon.
 With the club struggling on-field and trying to compete financially against clubs with News Limited funding, the writing was on the wall.